 Tayrona National Park is the most visited park in Colombia.
 Many travelers visit this park in one day, but you can also stay here for several days.
 Unique to stay at the beach and sleep with the jungle behind you.

-Best travel route for Colombia
+Best itinerary for Colombia

 Colombia is a very versatile country and has a lot to offer.
 For this reason, you should have an itinerary that you can use as a guide.
 Most travelers have +/- 3 weeks to discover Colombia.
 This is enough to see the highlights of Colombia.
 Due to the size of the country, it isn’t possible to see everything.
 We recommend that you select in advance what you prefer to visit and select a part where you are going to travel.
 Keep in mind that traveling between destinations takes a long time due to the long distances.
 For this reason, we recommend using the plane or a night bus for very long distances.
 This means you don’t lose much time traveling.